2018 anti-ICERD rally: Background

 The International Convention on the Elimination of All Forms of Racial Discrimination (ICERD) is a United Nations convention which commits its members to the elimination of racial discrimination and the promotion of understanding among all races.
 Malaysia is one of the 18 countries in the world that have not ratified this convention.
 It is also one of the two Muslim-majority countries that have yet to ratify it, along with Brunei.
 On 28 September 2018, the prime minister Tun Dr. Mahathir bin Mohamad addressed the UN General Assembly, announcing the new government has to "ratify all remaining core UN instruments related to the protection of human rights", including ICERD and other five unratified conventions.
 However, Khairy Jamaluddin disputed the UN address and raised concerns about ICERD's impact on bumiputra, Malay and Islam privileges and special treatment in the country.
 On 19 November 2018, in Parliament, Waytha Moorthy, who is in charge of National Unity and Social Wellbeing, started speaking on the intention of the government in ratifying ICERD and said that consultations with relevant stakeholders would be held in the first quarter of 2019, to the Opposition's denunciations.

 Participants

 While the organizers set a target of half-million people to attend the rally, the Kuala Lumpur police's official figures estimated 55,000 people attended the rally (mostly PAS supporters), including PAS president Abdul Hadi Awang and former prime minister Najib Razak.
 In Kelantan, the state government declared a public holiday on the next day (9 December 2018) to allow Kelantanese people to attend the rally in Kuala Lumpur.
 The organisers, however, claimed that the number of participants reached more than 300,000 based on their estimation.

+Far right organization Malaysian Muslim Solidarity or known by its Malay acronym ISMA is a key organizer.
+Its members admits inspiration from the 2017 "Aksi 212" protests in which Indonesian Islamist hardliners rally against the appointment of Basuki Tjahaja Purnama –of Chinese descent– as the governor of Jakarta.
+One of its figure leaders Bachtiar Nasir was invited as a virtual guest in one of ISMA's convention two weeks, and the rally was nicknamed "812" following the Jakarta rally's naming convention in affiliated media on the subsequent days.